Bdot42/mfakto/README.txt

 - otherwise: AMD APP SDK 2.5 or higher
 - for Intel integrated GPUs: Compute Runtime for OpenCL

-macOS users do not need to download any special software.
+macOS users do not need any additional software as OpenCL is already part of the system.

 Open a terminal window and run 'mfakto -h' for possible parameters.
 You may also want to check mfakto.ini for additional settings. mfakto typically fetches